 Productivity has increased by an average of 2 percent per year since 1980.
 If we assume that all productivity gains result from the elimination of labor from production, the chart above illustrates the potential reduction in labor demand over the course of 26 years.
 At year 26 (i.e., 2006) we’d need half the number of workers relative to year 1 to produce the same quantity and quality of output.
 Put differently, we’d have to double output every 26 years in order to maintain full employment.

 Even as productivity gains reduced the demand for skilled workers, the number of working-age Americans increased by 57% between 1980 and 2020.
+As the chart below shows, wages have not kept pace with productivity growth since 1973, indeed, they’ve barely kept pace with inflation.

 According to the World Bank the global labor force increased from 2.3 to 3.4 billion people from 1990 through 2019.
 In today’s free-trade environment, that means the U.S. worker is now competing with 3.4 billion other workers.
 Initially, this affected employees involved in the production of tradable goods such as TVs, cars, ships, and monkey wrenches.
 Increasingly foreign workers are providing services such as legal research, interpretation of MRI scans, and financial models.